 5) Greek Yogurt Bowl

-Spoon 3/4 cup of plain full-fat Greek yogurt into the bowl.
-Drizzle 1 tablespoon of honey or maple syrup.
-Top with a few fresh berries (or banana slices, or pomegranate seeds in winter), a small handful of chopped walnuts or almonds, and a bit of chia or flax seeds.
-If you’re going for the sweeter option, add a sprinkle of cinnamon on top.
-The yogurt should keep its form when you scoop it, not collapse, that’s how you know it’s real Greek yogurt and not just plain yogurt in a jar.
+Place 3/4 cup of plain full-fat Greek yogurt in a bowl and drizzle 1 tablespoon of honey or maple syrup.
+Then, top with fresh berries (or banana slices, or in winter, pomegranate seeds), a handful of chopped walnuts or almonds, and a sprinkle of chia or flax seeds.

 6) Avocado Toast